rafajdev/rafajdev/README.md

 ### Hi there 👋, I'm Rafael!

 Hello!
 I'm Rafael Mendes, a 17-year-old developer with a strong enthusiasm for technology and innovation.
 I started my programming journey at 16, focusing on Python, and I'm currently diving into front-end development with React and TypeScript.
-I enjoy tackling challenges and creating projects that make life easier When I'm not coding, I love exploring physics, astronomy, music, and gaming.
+I enjoy tackling challenges and creating projects that make life easier.
+When I'm not coding, I love exploring physics, astronomy, music, and gaming.

 ⭐ I'm currently open for new projects so you can reach me trough my [email](mailto:rafadeoliveiramendes@gmail.com)!